 - Point-of-sale (POS) terminals at merchant locations needed replacement or an upgrade then re-certification to accept payments using the micro-chip cards.
-Most merchants have updated card readers to accept the chip technology when you insert your card or tap it. - Automated fuel dispensers better known as gas pumps have nearly completed the installation of new equipment to process chip technology and the payment recertification standards.
+Most merchants have updated card readers to accept the chip technology. - Automated fuel dispensers better known as gas pumps are not required to have the new chip technology and payment certification standards in place until the fall of 2020.